-Claim: Lee Marvin, actor, and Bob Keeshan, television's "Captain Kangaroo," fought together at Iwo Jima.
+Lee Marvin, actor, and Bob Keeshan, television's "Captain Kangaroo" were World War II veterans who fought together at Iwo Jima.

 I thought to myself, damn here’s a guy who was only a famous movie star who served his time, why the heck does he rate burial with these guys?
 Well, following is the amazing answer:

 I always liked Lee Marvin, but did not know the extent of his Corps experiences.
 Including award of the Navy Cross.
 There is only one higher award…the Medal Of Honor.